 Gas

 Repair category 1

 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-F Water, plumbing and bathroom fittings

-Repair category 1

-Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings appeared in fair order consistent with age.